uyg7x/ReaLTimEDe/README.md

-# 🦁 Wildlife Conflict Mitigation System
+# Wildlife Conflict Mitigation System  OR  USe  Unknown Object Detection

 A dual-model YOLO-based wildlife detection and alert system designed to prevent human-wildlife conflicts by detecting animals in restricted areas and triggering real-time alerts.